Skip to the final section for a quick, spoiler-free rating.

 The Villain Is Surprisingly True-to-Life

 The Prince of Yu is an incel.
 Not in the literal sense of the term, although once he got the idea that he and Yaoyao belonged together, he did take on that meaning as well.
-It’s that he felt so aggrieved by the slights he suffered (his professor stole his research in his old life, his new identity/body as a prince was of one mistreated badly enough by everyone that he committed suicide) that he became convinced that the world he reborn into owed him, and that he was entitled to what he wanted by virtue of him being a superior “modern” man.
+It’s that he feels so aggrieved by the slights he suffered (his professor stole his research in his old life, his new identity/body as a prince was of one mistreated badly enough by everyone that he committed suicide) that he becomes convinced that the world he reborn into owes him, and that he’s entitled to what he wants by virtue of him being a superior “modern” man.
 You know your villain’s good when someone can look at him and think, “I know this dude.
 I know multiple, real life examples of this dude, and they’re all pathetic and sad.”

 He is the perfect foil to Yaoyao, who kept her chin up and kept forward despite suffering similar setbacks in both lives.